 - We publish a Journal called “Wind & Water Mills” once per year in the Springtime.
 It contains articles based on original research.
 It is distributed free to our members but is also sold to non-members and has a wide circulation.

-- Sometimes, when the material is suitable, we publish books or booklets on molinological topics in addition to our Journal.
+- Sometimes, when suitable material is available, we publish books or booklets on molinological topics in addition to our Journal.

 - We publish a Mills Open Leaflet every Springtime which our members distribute to a variety of outlets, including Tourist Information Offices, Libraries and Museums, to make it available to members of the public.